DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-08-19-pre_comit_tutorial.md

 - Automated code checks
 - Code consistency
 - Python development workflow
+seo_description: Explore pre-commit tools in Python for ensuring code quality and managing Git hooks.
+Learn how to integrate automated checks into your development process to improve code consistency.
+seo_title: 'Pre-Commit Tools in Python: Best Practices and Guide'
+summary: This guide provides an in-depth overview of pre-commit tools in Python, covering how to set up and configure them to improve code quality and automate Git hooks.
+  It includes best practices for using pre-commit to ensure consistency and streamline the development process.
+tags:
+- Python
+- Pre-commit
+- Code Quality
+- Git Hooks
+- Version Control
+- Automation
+title: A Comprehensive Guide to Pre-Commit Tools in Python
 ---

 Ensuring code quality is a critical aspect of software development.
 One way to maintain high standards is by using pre-commit tools, which automatically check code before it is committed to a repository.
 This tutorial will guide you through the setup and usage of pre-commit tools in Python, helping you catch issues early in the development process.